 Traditionally, the precision of isotopic data used in U-Pb geochronology has been calculated as symmetric confidence intervals.
-Unfortunately, this is fraught with similar problems as those discussed in Section 2.
-For example, take the arithmetic mean (\bar{x}) and standard deviation (s_x) of the 206Pb/204Pb ratios in Table 1, and construct a studentised 95% confidence interval for \bar{x} :
+Unfortunately, this is fraught with similar problems as those discussed in Sect.
+2. For example, take the arithmetic mean (\overline{x}) and standard deviation (s_x) of the 206Pb / 204Pb ratios in Table 1 and construct a Studentised 95 % confidence interval for \overline{x} .